ethereum/populus/docs/config.rst

 ^^^^^^

-The ``chains`` key within the configuration file declares what chains populus has access to and how to connect to them.
+The ``chains`` key within the configuration file declares what chains populus has access to, and how to connect to them.
 Populus comes pre-configured with the following chains.

 * ``'mainnet'``: Connects to the public ethereum mainnet via ``geth``.